lemonase/lemonase.github.io/content/about-me.md

 ## Education

-I graduated with a B.T. in Computer Science in 2021 from [CSU](https://www.charlestonsouthern.edu/) located around Charleston, SC.
+I graduated with a B.T. in Computer Science in Fall of 2021 from [CSU](https://www.charlestonsouthern.edu/) located around Charleston, SC.

 ## Areas of Interest